Diffuse supernova neutrinos at underground laboratories: Detection: the diffuse flux at observatories

 \subsubsection{Numbers of events}

-From the intense scoping work of the past years it has been recognized that a minimum mass of about $100$ kt is necessary for non-beam physics with liquid argon.
-A detector of this scale represents a daunting challenge, and is likely to become reality in more than a decade from now, after several intermediate mass solutions.
-Still, 100 kt is the ultimate goal, and therefore here I discuss such case as a way to further motivate it.
-A running time of 5 years is considered for illustration.
+From the intense scoping work of the past years it has been recognized that a mass of several tens of kilotons is necessary for non-beam physics with liquid argon.
+This scale will be reached by the USA-EU joint project DUNE -- to be built in the Homestake mine, South Dakota, USA -- for which 40 kt fiducial mass is envisioned in its full configuration \cite{cdr}.
+Here this mass is considered; and a running time of 5 years is chosen for illustration.

 Here I include only the dominant process, charged current $\nue$ interaction with argon, (Table \ref{tabconcepts}).
 For this, the energy of the emitted electron differs from that of the incoming neutrino by $\sim$ 3-4 MeV depending on the nuclear transition taking place \cite{Cocco:2004ac}.
 Since detailed information on the spectrum of these transitions is not available, however, here event rates will be discussed in terms of neutrino energy.
 All results refer to the diffuse flux as in fig. \ref{spectradiff}.

 Fig. \ref{LArevents} shows the distribution of signal and backgrounds in neutrino energy, for the extreme values of the survival probability $p$.
-The signal peaks between 12 and 22 MeV depending on the oscillation scenario and on the original \n\ spectra.
-At the peak, $\sim 0.8 - 1.8$ events/MeV are expected.
-Backgrounds dominate below $\sim 19$ MeV and above 29-39 MeV depending on the parameters.
+The signal peaks between 12 and 18 MeV depending on the oscillation scenario and on the original \n\ spectra.
+At the peak, $\sim 0.3 - 0.6$ events/MeV are expected.
+Backgrounds dominate below $\sim 19$ MeV and above 24-32 MeV depending on the parameters.
 This energy window is similar to that of a water detector (fig. \ref{waterkam}).
-Unlike the case of water, however, here it may happen (for the most energetic \n\ spectrum, from the LL model) that the peak of the signal is {\it inside} the energy window.
+Unlike the case of water, however, here it may happen (for the most optimistic parameters) that the peak of the signal might fall near or inside the energy window.

 This is thanks to the faster rise of the cross section with energy, compared to inverse beta decay.

-Another interesting comparison with water is in how the various detector specifics influence the number of events.
-The number of nuclei in 100 kt of argon ($N_{Ar}=1.5 \cdot 10^{33}$) happens to be the same as the number of hydrogen nuclei inside the fiducial volume of \sk.
-However, in the energy window the cross section for argon is higher by a factor between 1.7 and 3.5.
-Therefore, if the two detectors receive equal fluxes of $\nue$ and $\barnue$ (e.g., if $p=\bar p=0$, which is the case for inverted hierarchy and $\sin^2 \t13 \lta 3 \cdot 10^{-6}$, see sec. \ref{flavconv}), the number of events in argon will be significantly larger.
-This can be seen by comparing figs. \ref{LArevents} and \ref{waterkamGd}.